 The school considers e-safety a priority and manages the use of devices in school accordingly.
-When pupils use the school's devices and network to access the Internet, they are protected from inappropriate content by our filtering and monitoring systems (Senso Cloud and Lightspeed) which are regularly reviewed for their effectiveness.
+When pupils use the school's devices and network to access the Internet, they are protected from inappropriate content by our filtering and monitoring systems (Senso Cloud and Lightspeed).